Wise Bites: April 2, 2021

 Happy Friday,

 How did we get to April so fast?
 As you prepare for a beautiful weekend, take a moment to consume an illuminating review of a segment from a book, a few quotes that will capture your attention, and a thought-provoking find from the internet - small bites of wisdom.
-Here is the Wise Bites memo for you to consider for the week.
+Here is the Wise Bites memo for your consideration this week.

 Book Segment

-This week I want to share a book segment review from The Coaching Habit by Michael Bungay Stanier.
-In this short read, Stanier manages to distill the most critical habits of coaching to seven transformative questions that every leader should ask to improve their work and help others improve theirs.
+This week, I want to share a book segment review from The Coaching Habit by Michael Bungay Stanier.
+In this short read, Stanier distills the most critical habits of coaching into seven transformative questions that every leader should ask to improve their work and help others improve theirs.

 The Awe question - “And what else?” - This self-management question opens the door for more insight and self-awareness and sets the stage for the rest of the questions.